What is sales tax in Maryland?

 - Registration is required by the first day of the following month in which either of the thresholds was met.

-Are there any sales tax holidays?
+Are there sales tax holidays in Maryland?

-Maryland recognizes two sales tax holidays:
+In 2024, there will be two Maryland sales tax holidays:

-Annual back to school sales tax holiday beginning at 12:01 a.m. on the second Sunday in August through midnight on the following Sunday
+- Beginning at 12:01 a.m. on the second Sunday in August through midnight on the following Sunday

 - Qualifying clothing and footwear priced $100 or less are exempt

-Annual Energy Star products holiday begins 12:01 a.m. on the Saturday immediately preceding the third Monday in February and 11:59 p.m. on the third Monday of February
+- Begins 12:01 a.m. on the Saturday immediately preceding the third Monday in February and 11:59 p.m. on the third Monday of February

 - Qualifying Energy Star products are exempt